 A variety of measures have been implemented to facilitate the comparability of studies: new two-tier degree programmes and the ECTS system have been adopted, information on Finnish curricula has been prepared and bulletins on the Finnish degree system have been posted on the English-language Curricula Guides website (link).
 The website features English translations of Finnish degree programmes.
 However, comparing studies completed in various countries remains a difficult task.
 In addition to this, many systems are very rigid: degree curricula do not include optional courses or free choice elements.
 If may be easier for you to gain access to advanced level courses, seminars and special courses if you can demonstrate that you have completed a lower university degree at your home university.

 Each student going abroad for Erasmus exchange must complete a Learning Agreement, i.e. a study plan, for the exchange period regardless of whether or not the host university requires the document in the application phase.
-The electronic Learning Agreement document is sent to all students selected for Erasmus exchange along with other Erasmus documents.
+The Learning Agreement document is to be printer from the Mobility online system.
 Please fill in the document with care.
 Discuss your plans with your HOPS instructor and request a signature for the Learning Agreement from the faculty’s mobility coordinator.
 With the Learning Agreement, you can also ensure your right to complete your planned studies at the host university.
 Once you have arrived at the host university, you can make changes using the Learning Agreement edit form based on more specific information on the teaching schedule.
-After the exchange, you must return the approved Learning Agreement (part I and possibly part II) to the International Office.
+After the exchange, you must upload the approved Learning Agreement (part I and possibly part II) to the Mobility online.
 Please note that the Learning Agreement is one of the mandatory exchange documents.

 There are two main types of credit transfer: inclusion and substitution.
 The inclusion of studies in the degree means incorporating studies completed at a foreign institution of higher education directly into the degree as free choice studies.
 Studies completed abroad can also be used to substitute for courses in the University of Tampere curricula.
 The aim is that eligibility for substitution be evaluated flexibly on the basis of the level and scope of the studies.
 The studies completed do not need to be completely identical in content to the courses being substituted.
 More information on credit transfer from studies completed abroad.